AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-refined_postcondition_aspects-01:

-1. A Refined_Post aspect may only appear on a body_stub (if one is present) or the body (if no stub is present) of a subprogram which is declared in the specification of a package, its abstract view.
-If the subprogram declaration in the visible part has no explicit postcondition, a postcondition of True is assumed for the abstract view.
+1. A Refined_Post aspect may only appear on a body_stub (if one is present) or the body (if no stub is present) of a subprogram or entry which is declared in the specification of a package, its abstract view.
+If the initial declaration in the visible part has no explicit postcondition, a postcondition of True is assumed for the abstract view.

 .. _tu-cbatu-refined_postcondition_aspects-02: